ctrlnot/FlockingSimulation/README.md

-# FlockingSimulation
+# Flocking Simulation
-An attempt to simulate a group of an entity that groups together.
+My attempt to create a simulation of a group of flocks or an entity grouping together.
+Hopefully not just grouping together ^^